wilfavarin/aspire/README.md

 1. Select and copy all contenta of a HTML/CSS file
 2. Go to the W3C Markup Validation Service
 3. Click on the "Validate by Direct Input tab"
-4. Paste the HTML/CSS into the box and click "Check" If any erros were found, they were fixed in the respective file.
+4. Paste the HTML/CSS into the box and click "Check".<br />
+If any erros were found, they were fixed in the respective file.

 ### Technologies used